ajv-validator/ajv/index.md

 - NEW: [v5 $data reference](#data-reference) to use values from the validated data as values for the schema keywords
 - NEW: [asynchronous validation](#asynchronous-validation) of custom formats and keywords

-Currently ajv is the only validator that passes all the tests from [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) (according to [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark), apart from the test that requires that `1.0` is not an integer that is impossible to satisfy in JavaScript).
+Currently Ajv is the only validator that passes all the tests from [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) (according to [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark), apart from the test that requires that `1.0` is not an integer that is impossible to satisfy in JavaScript).

 ## Performance

-ajv generates code to turn JSON schemas into javascript functions that are efficient for v8 optimization.
+Ajv generates code to turn JSON schemas into javascript functions that are efficient for v8 optimization.

-Currently ajv is the fastest validator according to these benchmarks:
+Currently Ajv is the fastest validator according to these benchmarks:

 - [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark) - 70% faster than the second place
 - [jsck benchmark](https://github.com/pandastrike/jsck#benchmarks) - 20-190% faster